andymeneely/squib/docs/guides/getting-started/part_1_zero_to_game.rst

   text str: ['Zombie', 'Robot'], layout: 'title' text str: ['Zombie', 'Robot'], layout: ['title','title']

-This is key to understanding how Squib works.
-See :doc:`/arrays`.

 Ok back to the game.
 We COULD just put our data into literal arrays.
 But that's considered bad programming practice (called *hardcoding*, where you put data  directly into your code).
 Instead, let's make use of our CSV data file.